-All STAMFORD single bearing and two bearing alternators are fitted with anti-friction deep groove ball bearings.
+STAMFORD single bearing and two bearing alternators are fitted with anti-friction deep groove ball bearings, with cylindrical roller bearings on the DE of select S9 alternators.
 Sealed bearings are used on smaller alternators and regreaseable bearings are used on the larger alternators in the range.